 Be sure to check out where your weight is landing after every jump – is your heel coming all the way to the ground when you land, is your body falling forward or backward?

-Running For Beginners: Balance With Lateral Hops
+Balance with Lateral Hops

-After 3 rounds, turn your object vertical on the ground, and repeat the drill hopping side to side over the object.
+After 3 rounds, turn your object vertical on the ground and repeat the drill hopping side to side over the object.

 Again, 15 reps per leg per round, with 2 hops (right and left) being counted as 1 rep. Repeat for 3 rounds.